 - And many more

 It is essential to sit down and talk with us about your situation just like in most cases.
-This could help us with your property and we could help you make an insurance policy that is perfectly designed to fit your needs.
+This could help us with your property.
+And, we could help you make an insurance policy that perfectly fits your needs.

 Landlord Property Protection